viamrobotics/docs/docs/tutorials/control/scuttle-gamepad.md

 {{% /tab %}}
 {{< /tabs >}}

-The controller config adds the gamepad controller to your robot.
+The controller config adds the gamepad controller to your machine.
 However, it is not functional yet.
 To make it functional, you need to add the base remote control service.